Town to consider $25,000 code enforcement settlement | Longboat Key | Your Observer

+The town of Longboat Key settled a code enforcement case for $37,500 Monday.

-Longboat Key town commissioners tonight will discuss a settlement offer related to a record code enforcement fine.
+Longboat Key town commissioners and a property owner contesting a record code enforcement fine found middle ground Monday, thanks to the possibility of litigation.

+“We’re not here to rattle any swords; we’re not here to make any threats,” said attorney Morgan Bentley, who was offering to settle property owner Randy Mann’s $49,100 code violation liens for $25,000.
+“We’re here to try to make a deal and get this thing back on track.”

+The Town Commission and Mann ultimately settled for a $37,500 payment within 10 days.

 At tonight’s meeting, town commissioners will hear a request from Mann’s attorney Morgan Bentley to settle liens on 549 Hornblower Lane.